luomus/bird-identification/README.md

 # Bird Identification

-A bird audio identification and quality control tool, designed to analyze recordings and generate a list of bird species detected using an AI model from the University of Jyväskylä [Muuttolintujen kevät -project](https://www.jyu.fi/en/research/muuttolintujen-kevat).
+This repository provides tools for automated bird species detection from audio recordings and for generating quality control reports.
+It supports local processing and API-based workflows and is built on an AI model developed at the University of Jyväskylä as part of the [Muuttolintujen kevät -project](https://www.jyu.fi/en/research/muuttolintujen-kevat).

-Built with TensorFlow, Python and Docker.
-The tool is a work in progress and currently in a preliminary stage.

 ## Features